-E documents do not fade although do make sure that the method you use has sufficient contingency planning in the form of backups to avoid losing data.
-In addition, digital entry is virtually error-free data entry and you can be sure to have better quality information as Garbage in equals Garbage Out.
+1. E documents do not fade although, do make sure that the method you use has sufficient contingency planning in the form of backups to avoid losing data.
+In addition, digital entry is virtually error-free data entry and you can be sure to have better quality information.
+After all, Garbage in equals Garbage Out.

-Increase in efficiency and reduction in costs from organised record keeping.
-Accountants are likely to charge less for more organized document management versus shoe boxes of receipt.
+2. Of an increase in efficiency and reduction in costs for organised record keeping.
+Accountants are likely to charge less for more organised document management versus shoe boxes of receipts.

 - Verify the ABN of the entity.
 Know who you are buying from and remember it is your legal right to receive a tax invoice.
 Without a tax invoice, your purchase will not be considered a creditable expense and you cannot claim back an input tax credit or gst.